 And as always, enjoy your float!
 You’ll have a wonderful time and make great memories.

-Floating the Enderby River is part of our Okanagan Bucket List!
+Exploring Dilworth Mountain is part of our Okanagan Bucket List!
 If you want more fun places to explore all year-long, make sure to check it out.

 What to Bring on Your Float